csy0522/Predict-Stock-Price-Using-RNN/README.md

 ![Actual V.S Prediction](/data/Actual_vs_Prediction_Graph.png)

 - The blue line is the actual stock price, and the red line is the prediction. <br/>
 - For more detail, please read the descriptions on top of each function, and run **main.py**.
 Make sure to run it from an ide that's able to show graphs.
-The output will show more deails, including accuracy, loss, and more graphs.
+The output will show more deails, including accuracy, loss, and more graphs.<br/>
+- I also added a ipynb file for the main function if you want to run it using * [Jupyter](https://jupyter.org/)

 ## Deployment